 Gundam Wing plays around with this, primarily because individual people matter more than factions.
 So while OZ might have both good people (like Zechs and Treize) and bad people (like Dermail and Tsubarov), the organization itself is only "bad" because it opposes the Gundam Pilots.
 In fact, at one point, Relena Peacecraft becomes the head of OZ, making it an erstwhile ally to the G-Team.
 Likewise, though the Gundam Pilots are the main characters and are supposed to be good guys, they commit morally questionable acts and the series actually discusses if they were needed in the first place.

-If anything, Season 2 suffers from this trope more so.
-Not so much because the A-Laws and Innovades are sympathetic villains (they're not), but because, in similar manner to Kira Yamato and Lacus Clyne during Destiny, Celestial Being was presented as an almost messianic La Résistance group that was always right in their cause; even the wanton acts they committed in Season 1 were all but completely forgottennote they were brought up once in S2 - by Saji in the first few episodes, and he was looked upon as a Jerkass for doing so (in spite of the fact Celestial Being's interventions were the reason behind the ESF and the A-Laws coming into existence) in the interest of their defeating the bad guys.
-Setsuna's transformation into an Innovator helped even less, as it literally gave him cosmic superpowers (ones that made the psychedelic Newtype stuff from the Universal Century look tame) and a full on messiah complex that even Kira can't compare to (such that even supporting characters compare Setsuna to a savior at times).
+In season 2 Celestial Being was presented as an almost messianic La Résistance group that was always right in their cause; even the wanton acts they committed in Season 1 were all but completely forgottennote they were brought up once in S2 - by Saji in the first few episodes, and he was looked upon as a Jerkass for doing so, in spite of Celestial Being's interventions being the reason the ESF and the A-Laws came into existence.
+Setsuna's transformation into an Innovator literally gave him cosmic superpowers (ones that made the psychedelic Newtype stuff from the Universal Century look tame) and a full on messiah complex (such that even supporting characters compare Setsuna to a savior at times).
 Combine that with the usual Anvilicious writing that plagues any and all Gundam series at the end of their respective runs, and you can see why certain viewers were rooting for whoever was fighting CB at the time.

 Given the displays of epic incompetence from the humans (namely, Meleagros and Atalantes), cheering for the Silver Tribe in Heroic Age is not hard as it seems.